vasutra/vasagent/README.md

    ```

    This installs all required packages, including the `langchain-community`
-   extension used for document loaders.
+   extension used for document loaders and the `tiktoken` package needed for
+   OpenAI embeddings.

 3. Activate the virtual environment: